 Revealed: The number of crystals and facets behind the Swarovski star

 The tree has been topped with a crystal star from Swarovski for more than a decade.
 The 9.5-foot in diameter and 1.5-foot-deep star is adorned with 25,000 crystals and 1 million facets.

 Credit: Getty Images

 A non-green Christmas tree?
 It's happened -- but just once

 Blasphemy!
-A non-green Christmas tree may rub traditionalists the wrong way, but, in 1949, Rockefeller Center opted to paint the tree silver (pictured) to make it look like snow, in lieu of the real stuff's absence.
+A non-green Christmas tree may rub traditionalists the wrong way, but, in 1949, Rockefeller Center opted to paint the tree silver, pictured, to make it look like snow, in light of the real stuff's absence.

 Credit: Tishman Speyer / Gregory Scaffidi

 Families who donate trees are part of the process, right through to the lighting